littleroot/blog/_pages/arch linux install 2021.md

 Use `lsblk -f` to find the UUIDs (these are the UUIDs of the encrypted partitions, not the mapped ones).
 The options are:
-`luks,no-read-workqueue,no-write-workqueue,discard`.
+`luks,no-read-workqueue,no-write-workqueue`.

-Note there is no entry for swap; it is unlocked in initramfs.
+Note there is no entry for swap as it is unlocked in initramfs.
+There is no entry for `root`, it should already be unlocked by the point `/etc/crypttab` is used.
 The keys partiton is not necessary in everyday usage, so it is omitted.
 We want to unlock boot automatically to cater to system updates that require the boot partition to be present.

 ```
 cryptboot	UUID=<uuid>	/etc/cryptsetup-keys.d/cryptboot.key	<options>